antonfirsov/docs/2017/11-Nov/compat-pack/compat-pack.md

 As you can see in the table above, about half of the components in the Windows Compatibility Pack are Windows-only, the other half works on any platform.
 Your code can always assume all the APIs *exists* across all platform, but they *may throw* `PlatformNotSupportedException` if they are Windows-only.
-Being able to rely on the API being there allows you write code that calls Windows-only API after doing a platform check at runtime, rather than having to use conditional compilation using `#if`:
+This allows you write code that calls Windows-only API after doing a platform check at runtime, rather than having to use conditional compilation using `#if`.
+We recommend to use [RuntimeInformation.IsOSPlatform()] for platform checks:

 ```csharp
 private static string GetLoggingPath()